alexbrumwell/Honours_project/Y-chromosome/Y-chromosome_code.md

 Whilst the Canid Y-chromosome paper did: "We next recalled Y-chromosome genotypes in the male samples using the GATK haplotype caller using the EMIT_ALL_SITES flag.
 Following methods previously used for identifying repetitive sequence unsuitable for read mapping in primate Y-chromosomes, we used mapping and depth statistics from the VCF info field to identify callable regions on the canine Y-chromosome (Fig. 1) [26, 27].
 Once a callable region was identified, we applied site level filtering to the remaining sequence: dropping maximum likelihood heterozygotes, missing sites, and positions with an MQ0/raw depth ratio > 0.10.
 A second depth filter was then applied to remove positions with extreme sequencing depths (median depth ± 3 M.A.D.).
 We also removed positions that were within 5 bp of GATK called indels."

+From a Biostars post on transforming BAM to FASTA:
+"# Get consensus fastq file
+samtools mpileup -uf REFERENCE.fasta SAMPLE.bam | bcftools call -c | vcfutils.pl vcf2fq > SAMPLE_cns.fastq
+# Convert .fastq to .fasta and set bases of quality lower than 20 to N
+seqtk seq -aQ64 -q20 -n N SAMPLE_cns.fastq > SAMPLE_cns.fasta"

+From a Biostars post on transforming a VCF to a FASTA file:
+"You could call variants (using whatever variant calling software you like, GATK, freebayes etc.) from your .bam file and then use vcf-consensus (http://vcftools.sourceforge.net/perl_module.html#vcf-consensus) to build your consensus sequence.
+The code below should work: cat ref.fa | vcf-consensus file.vcf.gz > out.fa"